ikevinsolomon/magento-2-headless-mode/README.md

-# Magento 2 Repository Example
+# Magento 2 headless mode

 This Magento 2 Repository Example is a starting point of all Magento 2 custom projects.
 It contains only necessary files, the files which are required for creating and extracting Magento 2 project on a server or a local environment.